-Courses to be transferred/convalidated have to be taken in higher education institutions authorized by the Puerto Rico Council on Education and accredited by one of the six regional accreditation agencies or a corresponding programmatic accreditation organization recognized by the United States Department of Education at the time the student completed the courses.
+Courses to be transferred/convalidated have to be taken in higher education institutions accredited by one of the regional accrediting bodies or a corresponding programmatic accreditation organization recognized by the United States Department of Education at the time the student completed the courses.

-Any student who requests the transference/convalidation of courses is required to submit with his/her admission application, an official copy of his/her academic transcript along with copy of an Institutional Catalog where the course content and credit value is described or equivalent official evidence (course syllabus, electronic catalog, etc.).
+Any student who requests the transference/convalidation of courses is required to submit with the admission application, an official copy of the academic transcript along with copy of an Institutional Catalog and official evidence where the course content and credit value is described (course syllabus, electronic catalog, etc.).
 The catalog should cover the time when the student satisfactorily completed the course.

-The Admissions Office will submit to the dean/program director/program coordinator the supporting documents at least ten (10) days prior to the expected start-date when the student is to register in the program.
-The dean/program director/program coordinator will review the documentation and will notify the Registrar Office, via the corresponding form, which courses are approved or denied for transference/convalidation.
-The program response should be submitted to the Registrar Office at least three (3) days before the student's registration date.
+The Admissions Office will submit to the dean/program director/program coordinator the supporting documents at least ten (10) days prior to the expected student registration date in the program.
+The dean/program director/program coordinator will review the documentation and via the corresponding form, recommends to the Dean of Academic Affairs the results of the revision.
+The Dean of Academic Affairs has the final authority for approval of the transference/convalidation request.
+The final documentation should be submitted to the Registrar Office at least three (3) days before the student's registration date.

-Course/credits transferred/convalidation will be based on contact-hours or credit-hours, content, and academic level, as included in the official course description in the institutional documents when the course was approved and compared to the corresponding course at the UCC.
-Courses with a contact-hours or credit-hours value higher than the corresponding courses at the UCC will be transferred with the credit value assigned at the UCC to that course.
-The student will have to present relevant evidence of correspondence in terms of content and depth, if the requesting transference/convalidation of courses with contact-hour or credit-hour value is lower than the corresponding course at the UCC.
+Course/credits transferred/convalidation will be based on contact-hours or credit-hours, content, academic level, as included in the official course description in the institutional documents when the course was approved and comparable to the corresponding course at UCC.
+Courses with contact-hours or credit-hours value higher than the corresponding courses in UCC will be transferred with the credit value assigned at the UCC to that course.
+The student will be required to present relevant evidence of equivalence in terms of content and learning objectives, if the requested transference/convalidation of courses is for courses with contact-hour or credit-hour value lower than the corresponding course at UCC to the satisfaction of the UCC.

-No course is to be transferred/convalidated if passed with a letter grade lower than "C" on a letter grade scale or 70% on a percentage grading scale.
+For undergraduate and first professional level programs, no course is to be transferred/convalidated if approved with a letter grade lower than "C" on a letter grade scale or 70% on a percentage grading scale.
+For graduate programs, the minimum grade to consider a course for convalidation will be a "B" or 80%.